dirtsimple/imposer/specs/Basics.cram.md

 #### `path` and `default-path`

-You can run `imposer path` and `imposer default-path` to get the current set of state directories or the default set of directories, respectively:
+You can run `imposer path` and `imposer default-path` to get the current set of module directories or the default set of directories, respectively:

 ````sh
 # Default order is imposer, wp themes + plugins, composer local, wp packages, composer global: